soufianetahiri/http_status/README.md

 # http_status
-checks http response code from list of URLs
+checks http response code from list of URLs (simple GET only)

 does some basic headers security checks